2upmedia/weeks/README.md

 # Weeks

-Expressive API for getting weeks.
+Expressive API for working with weeks.
 Uses the wonderful moments library.

 ## Features
-- Get weeks based on a day and amount
+- Get weeks based on a day and amount.
+Returns Date objects based on the day of the start date.
-- Mapping callables to each week to transform values
+- Mapping callables to each week to transform values.
+Example, returning Date ranges in as a string (Feb 2 - 5)
-- Supports basic i18n
+- Supports basic internationalization
 - Mapped partial functions

 ## Usages